DanievdMerwe/CMPG-323-Overview---31648029/README.md

 Project 5 -
 Reporting and Monitoring
 In this project we will create a repository to showcase our needed skills to be able to creat reports in Power BI.
-This report is needed so that stakeholders can see the same infromation of the status of Internet of Things device registration.
+This report is needed so that stakeholders can see the same information of the status of Internet of Things device registration.

-Diagram explaining project and repository context and how the are integrated:
+# Project and Repository context and integration:

+Project 1 -

+* Project 1 consists of a repository containing a this README file, a Kanban Project as well as 4 charts.
+The project has a Tabular, Status, Sprint, Linked Assessment and Custom view.
+These views display the information of tasks to do, deadlines, classes, and everything that needs to be done in various ways.

+Project 2 -
+Project 3 -
+Project 4 -
+Project 5 -
+Exam POE -

-Branching strategy to be used with each project:
+# Branching strategy to be used with each project:
+I will be using the same branching strategy throughout all of my projects.
+These will consist of:

+* Main
+* Develop branch

+These branches will allow for all and any modification that might need to be made to the project, and if there is needed, I will create another branch.

-The use of a .gitgnore file within each project:
+# The use of a .gitignore file within each project:

+.gitignore tells Git which files need to be ignored when you commit your project to the GitHub repository.

+Project 1 - We will not be using a .gitignore file for project 1 Project 2 -
+Project 3 -
+Project 4 -
+Project 5 -
+Exam POE -

-Storage of credentials and sensitive information:
+# Storage of credentials and sensitive information:

+The storage of all sensitive information and credentials will be stored externally from the repository and will be made available if it is requested. :)